comrade-coop/apocryph/README.md

 test/e2e/minikube/run-test.sh
 ```

-The command will report any missing dependencies; for a full list of the required packages, you can just read the first lines of the script.
+The command will report any missing dependencies; for a full list of the required packages.

 The command, once all dependencies are met, will proceed to start a local docker registry and test ethereum node, build and upload the project to them, then spin up a minikube cluster and deploy all necessary prerequisites into it, and finally deploying a pod from a [manifest file](spec/MANIFEST.md) into the cluster and then querying it over HTTP.
 It should display the curl command used to query the pod, and you should be able to use it yourself after the script is finished.